zazikant/ax-translator/README.md

 economy, inflation, struggling

 ## Use tag-based prompts only.
-No grammar, no connectives, just core visual/semantic tokens.
+No grammar, no connectives, just core visual/semantic tokens:

 Write a telegraphic speech based on the idea: